waded/postholer/README.md

 >  Kaylee Frye: That's a post holer.
 You dig holes.
 For posts.
 >  Dr. Simon Tam: It's, uh, it's dirty and sharp.

-In future revisions I may add a <ui><li><a> post list structure to index.php.
+In future revisions I may add a ul-li-a post list structure to index.php.
 But even this may be considered a bit dirty and sharp.